caarea/caarea-vlib/README.md

 - Build the lib : `yarn build`
 - Once setup / README is done, run `yarn link`
 - Then, in your front project, run `yarn link "caarea-vlib"` to use it as a local dependency
+- To stop using the lib as a local dependency :
+  - in the caarea-vlib project : run `yarn unlink`
-- To stop using the lib as a local dependency, run `yarn unlink "caarea-vlib"`, then run `yarn install --force` to reinstall the lib.
+  - in your front project : run `yarn unlink "caarea-vlib"`, then run `yarn install --force` to reinstall the lib.
 You might have to re-serve your app.

 ### Build the lib
 - Run : `yarn build`